≡ Injury Lawsuit Connect ≡ Y-Mesh Lawsuit Cases & Settlement Claims

 Types of Pelvic Organ Prolapse

-Y-mesh is used in pelvic organ prolapse surgery to provide structural support for weak or damage tissue or muscles.
+Y-mesh is used in pelvic organ prolapse surgery to provide structural support for weak or damaged tissue or muscles.
 Pelvic organ prolapse happens when the muscles and connective tissues that support the pelvic organs (structures located in the lower abdomen or pelvis that handle urinary, reproductive, and bowel function including the bladder urethra, uterus, vagina, cervix, ovaries, rectum and small intestine) weaken, allowing one or more organs to drop out of their normal position.

 There are several types of pelvic organ prolapse, depending on the organs involved, including: